Sertoli-Leydig cell tumor

 The Sertoli cells are normally located in the male reproductive glands (the testes).
 They feed sperm cells.
 The Leydig cells, also located in the testes, release a male sex hormone called testosterone

-These cells are also found in a woman's ovaries and may lead to cancer.
+These cells are also found in a woman's ovaries, and in very rare cases lead to cancer.
 A Sertoli-Leydig cell tumor is a cancer that starts in the female ovaries, usually in younger women.
-The cancer cells release a male sex hormone that may cause the woman to develop facial hair, a deep voice, and other male characteristics.
+The cancer cells release a male sex hormone.
+As a result, the woman may develop symptoms such as: